Both pieces of this assignment ask you to print a list of files. The word

 As an extension, you may allow the user to omit the argument and have your program list the contents of the current working directory.
 This is not required for full marks.

-Please submit your two files, whats-new.sh
+Please submit your two files, build.sh

 and myls.c